awesome-android-root/awesome-android-root/docs/android-root-guides/how-to-root-pixel-phone.md

 ---

-::: tip � Pixel Root Success Tips
+::: tip 🎉 Pixel Root Success Tips
-**Best Practices:**
-- Pixel devices are the easiest to root and unroot
-- Factory images provide excellent recovery options
-- Custom ROM support is unmatched in Android ecosystem
-- Google's developer-friendly approach makes experimentation safe
-- Regular security updates continue even with root access
+- Patch the right image (check Magisk: Ramdisk Yes → boot, No → init_boot)
+- Use “fastboot boot” for a safe first test, then Direct Install
+- Preserve root across updates via “Install to Inactive Slot (After OTA)”
+- Keep a copy of stock boot/init_boot for quick recovery
 :::

 **Need more help?** Visit our **[FAQ section](../faqs.md)** or check the **[main rooting guide](./index.md)** for additional troubleshooting and advanced techniques.